Responsible Conduct of Research and Related Policy Issues

 All e-mail correspondence (e.g., scheduling updates) will be distributed via CourseWorks.
 Formally registered students should automatically have access to the course in CourseWorks.
 Those auditing should contact Dr. Yinghui Mao (ym2183@cumc.columbia.edu) requesting access.

-Sessions will be held in the Vagelos Education Center (VEC) Room 401.
+Sessions will be held in the Vagelos Education Center (VEC) Room 401, except for 1/31, 3/14, and 4/25 (if necessary) which will be held in the Hammer Health Sciences Building Room 301.

 DATE